manchester city centre fountain

 The Northern Quarter is a 10-minute walk from Manchester Piccadilly, here you can experience a taste of what sets Manchester apart.
 Head to the Castlefield conservation area to see the 18th-century canal system.
 The interactive Museum of Science and Industry traces the period of the city when it was a textile powerhouse

-Main stations in Manchester
+Main Stations in Manchester

 • Manchester Airport